|

 really rugged scenery, along the ever reddening dirt as the sun lowered, and a quick stop at some slightly unclimactic meteor

+craters.
 We rejoined the tarmac as darkness fell, and had an uneventful drive to Kings

 Station campsite.
 Uneventful, that is, except for when Shazza screamed "OH SHIIIIITTT!" at the top of her lungs.
 I looked